Submit a Story or an Article!

-- Technical Corner: for the self-proclaimed “nerd” readers
+- Technical Toolbox: for the self-proclaimed “nerd” readers.

 - Profiles of fundraising movers and shakers.

 - Donor Perspective: A story by or about a donor on what it’s like to be on the receiving end of fundraising solicitations.

-- About you: Stories of your successes, failures, ups and downs … we’re looking for something special, moving, powerful, embarrassing, lesson to learn from… don’t be bashful
+- About you: Stories of your successes, failures, ups and downs … we’re looking for something special, moving, powerful, embarrassing, lessons to learn from … don’t be bashful.

 How to Submit

 Email the editor a synopsis of your idea.
 Indicate whether your article is original or if it has been previously published elsewhere, such as in CASE Currents, Planned Giving Today, etc.

 After your idea has been approved, submit the following items: